 Hi, my name is Jordan Densmore, and I went to New Leaf Academy (Bend, OR) from September 14th, 2018 to December 19th, 2019 (15 months).
-This document is a work in progress.
-It will be updated and worked on as I gather information, hear other students stories, and remember more of what my mind blocked out.
+I also went to TRAILS North Carolina for three months prior, but New Leaf affected me much more than TRAILS did.
+This document has been a work in progress, and I will continue to update and work on it as I gather information, hear other students experiences, and remember more of what my mind blocked out.
 My mind is quite scattered when talking about NLA because 1) it’s been years since I’ve been, and 2) I’ve talked about it so much, so my explanations may be messy due to how many times I’ve repeated them.
 I tend to over explain, but in this case it does me good.
 I hope you read this and learn that not only is it easy for “therapeutic” programs like this to con parents out of their money, but that abuse is still abuse even when it’s not directly physical from person to person.
 New Leaf has affected us all differently.
 I wish I could convey how horrible it truly was, but no amount of documentation can amount to that.
 Please remember, this isn’t “complaining”, it’s documentation of the system.
 Anyway, Let’s get on with it.

-New Leaf Academy is a private therapeutic boarding school in Bend Oregon that caters to girls between the ages of 10 to 15.
+New Leaf Academy was a private therapeutic boarding school in Bend Oregon that catered to girls between the ages of 10 to 15.
 Students can be there from 11 months to 3 years.
 In all honesty, It all depends on how much the staff members like you.
-It’s supposed to support students with their mental health, teach them how to regulate their emotions, and form healthy relationships.
-In reality, New leaf makes you think everything is in your head (yet still give you meds and false diagnostics), they do NOT tolerate any form of negative emotions, and they purposely partner you up with students you’re struggling with and leave it up to you to figure out how to properly communicate (and punish you if you fail).
+It’s supposed to support students with their mental health, teach them how to regulate their emotions and form healthy relationships, but in reality New leaf makes you think everything is in your head (yet they still give you meds and false diagnostics), they do NOT tolerate any form of negative emotions, and they purposely partner you up with students you’re struggling with and leave it up to you to figure out how to properly communicate (and punish you when you fail.
+Not if, but when).

 I may use some terminology and say some things that you may not understand, so the first part you should read is the Terminology section.
 What you read won't make sense unless you look at Terminology first.